 Such was the nature of Korean War air combat, which pitted two similar-looking jet fighters against one other in fast-paced, long-range dogfights.
 The number of documented friendly fire incidents on the U.S. side—sometimes resulting when American pilots ventured across the Yalu River hunting for MiGs—strongly suggests that similar scenarios played out for the Communists as well.

 Raymond Cheung served as a correspondent for a number of UK defense journals, writing mainly on naval matters, though his first love is aviation history.
-His most recent book is Aces of the Republic of China Air Force (reviewed on P. 62).
+His most recent book is Aces of the Republic of China Air Force.
 Suggested reading: Crimson Sky: The Air Battle for Korea, by John Bruning; and Red Wings Over the Yalu: China, the Soviet Union and the Air War in Korea, by Xiaoming Zhang.

 This feature originally appeared in the March 2017 issue of Aviation History.
 Subscribe today!